-One would expect a cafe renowned for its family friendly atmosphere to be filled with the smears of tiny handprints, eye-assaulting primary colours and the din of unintelligible war cries.
-But Miss Marmalade, a revamped townhouse in Brunswick, offers familial hospitality, relative civility and well-executed dishes to cater for all types.
+You might expect a cafe renowned for its kid-friendly atmosphere to be filled with the smears of tiny handprints, eye-assaulting primary colours and the din of unintelligible war cries.
+But Miss Marmalade, a revamped townhouse in Brunswick, offers both familial hospitality and three variations of the Bloody Mary.

-The cosy, rustic-chic feel is mirrored in the decor, with exposed brick walls, recycled wood and antique medicine bottles holding tiny flower arrangements (no doubt picked from the wooden boxes out the front).
-And, of course, there is the airy family room at the back, complete with toys, books, and a chalkboard.
+The space has a rustic-chic feel with exposed brick walls, recycled wood and antique medicine bottles holding tiny flower arrangements (no doubt picked from the wooden boxes out the front).
+The airy family room at the back is filled with toys, books, and a chalkboard.